The US is entering a riskier season for spread of H5N1 bird flu. Here’s why experts are worried | KRDO

 “So we were dealing essentially with one variant from the very beginning of this outbreak,” Deeble told CNN.
 “That information has been shared back with California, and so they’re continuing their epidemiological investigation with that knowledge in hand.”

-Wastewater testing has been picking up H5 viruses in California since March 18, said Dr. Marlene Wolfe, assistant professor of environmental health at Emory University and program director for WastewaterScan, a nonprofit monitoring network directed by researchers at Stanford and Emory universities and funded by Verily, the parent company of Google.
+Wastewater testing has been picking up H5 viruses in California since March 18, said Dr. Marlene Wolfe, assistant professor of environmental health at Emory University and program director for WastewaterScan, a monitoring network directed by researchers at Stanford and Emory universities and funded by the Sergey Brin Family Foundation.

 California is one of nine states — of 40 being monitored in their network — where H5 viruses have been found in wastewater.

-Note: CORRECTION: This story has been updated to note that the source of the funding for WastewaterScan is the Sergey Brin Family Foundation.